mjbeswick/tacit-dom/README.md

 - **Poor test coverage**: The current test coverage is limited and many areas are untested.
 - **Expect breakage**: This will likely break badly if you try to build anything non‑trivial right now.

 If you want something stable for production, this is not it (yet).
-Contributions to improve tests and stability are very welcome.

 ## 📋 Table of Contents